Food in the Belly

 Food in the Belly is the third studio album by Xavier Rudd, released in October 2005.
 It peaked at No. 16 on the ARIA Albums Chart, and reached the top 100 in Belgium and Netherlands.
-It earned Rudd a nomination for ARIA Award for Best Blues and Roots Album at the ARIA Music Awards of 2006 ceremony, but lost to the Audreys' Between Last Night and Us.
+It earned Rudd a nomination for Best Blues and Roots Album at the ARIA Music Awards of 2006 ceremony, but lost to the Audreys' Between Last Night and Us.